Jack-bo1220/Benchmarks-for-Water-Body-Extraction-from-HRORS-Imagery/README.md

 ----

 ## Benchmarks
-To facilitate the qualitative and quantitative comparison in the research avenue, the two benchmarks employed in our paper and links to other relevant datasets and open-source codes will be summarized and released in this reponsitory.
+To facilitate the qualitative and quantitative comparison in the research avenue, the two benchmarks employed in our paper and links to other relevant datasets and open-source codes will be summarized and released in this repository.

 **No.1 Gaofen Image Dataset (GID)**